 I made sure that I smelled all the sheets, blankets, and pillows to make sure that they were not stinking.
 Why?
 Because they all seemed that they have not been washed in ages.

 There was a TV in the cottage but I think it must have been bought sometime in the 90s.
 It was not working of course.
 There was no intercom and we had to walk all the way to the reception area whenever we wanted to order tea or something to eat.

 See the building at the far end right before the mosque in the picture below?
 That is where we had to go even when we wanted to get some drinking water or tea.

 Now, these cottages are spread over a large area and the reception area was a good 5 minutes walk away.
 The food tasted horrible and tea was nothing more than boiled water with a bit of sugar in it.

 The price I paid for a double bedroom cottage was Rs.
 3300.
 This was only for accommodation and meals weren’t included.
 Since I had already made the payment online, all that I could do after seeing the cottage was regret it.

 There are some well-maintained and nicer cottages as well, like in the picture below.
 But they do not rent these out and keep them reserved for JKTDC officials.

 In short, Yusmarg is definitely a place worth staying but the JKTDC Yusmarg resort is not.
 If you want to stay here for the night, I will recommend bringing your camping gear along and camping for the night.

 I hope the pictures and information above on JKTDC Yusmarg resort were of help.
-If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and chat with me live or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.